dansmyers/TheoreticalFoundationsOfCS/Hurricane/Vampires.md

 </br>

-This special hurrican-edition micro-assignment is adapted from Raymond Smullyan's *The Riddle of Dracula*.
+This special hurricane-edition micro-assignment is adapted from Raymond Smullyan's *The Riddle of Dracula*.

 ## The Setting